peterwittek/ncpol2sdpa/doc/source/download.rst

 While the default CPython interpreter is sufficient for small to medium-scale problems, execution time becomes excessive for larger problems.
 The code is compatible with Pypy.
 Using it yields a 10-20x speedup.
 If you use Pypy, you will need the `Pypy fork of Numpy <https://bitbucket.org/pypy/numpy>`_.

+By default, Ncpol2sdpa does not require a solver, but then it will not be able to solve a generated relaxation either.
+Install any supported solver and it will be detected automatically.

 Optional dependencies include:

+- `SDPA <http://sdpa.sourceforge.net/>`_ is a possible target solver.
-  - `SciPy <http://scipy.org/>`_ allows faster execution with the default CPython interpreter, and enables removal of equations and chordal graph extensions.
+- `SciPy <http://scipy.org/>`_ allows faster execution with the default CPython interpreter.
+- `PICOS <http://picos.zib.de/>`_ is necessary for using the Cvxopt solver and for converting the problem to a PICOS instance.
+- `MOSEK <http://www.mosek.com/>`_ Python module is necessary to work with the MOSEK solver.
+- `Cvxopt <http://cvxopt.org/>`_ is required by both Chompack and PICOS.
 - `Chompack <http://chompack.readthedocs.org/en/latest/>`_ improves the sparsity of the chordal graph extension.
-  - `PICOS <http://picos.zib.de/>`_ is necessary for converting the problem to a PICOS problem.
-  - `MOSEK <http://mosek.com>`_ Python module is necessary to work with the MOSEK converter.
-  - `Cvxopt <http://cvxopt.org/>`_ is required by both Chompack and PICOS.

 Installation
 ============